Search and rescue: Ireland

 Mountain Rescue in Ireland is provided by 12 voluntary teams based in different regions of the country.

 The IRCG operate a number of contracted Sikorsky Search and Rescue helicopters from bases in Dublin, Waterford, Shannon and Sligo under the €500 million contract, from 2010, a previous fleet of Sikorsky S-61N helicopters were replaced with five newer Sikorsky S-92 helicopters.
 One of the new S-92 helicopters is located at each of the four IRCG bases, with one spare replacement aircraft being rotated between bases.

 The Irish Coast Guard are launching a tender for a future SAR Aviation Contract, which is one of several tenders for similar services.

 The Irish Air Corps provide top cover for search and rescue over land or sea and is available for maritime and mountain rescue if needed.
 The Irish Naval Service frequently assists the other agencies in search and rescue.
-Its patrol ships at sea and the communications center at Haulbowline maintain a 24-hour watch on all distress frequencies.
+Its patrol ships at sea and the communications centre at Haulbowline maintain a 24-hour watch on all distress frequencies.

+Civil Defence Ireland also operates a range of land and inland water search and rescue services.

 Israel

 SAR in Israel is the responsibility of the IDF Home Front Command Search and Rescue (SAR).
 The unit was established at its current strength in 1984, combining all the specialist units that were involved with SAR until that time.

-The SAR unit is a rapid mobilization force and has an airborne transport and deployment capability for its personnel and equipment.
+The SAR unit is a rapid mobilisation force and has an airborne transport and deployment capability for its personnel and equipment.
 The unit is composed of reserve personnel, with a regular cadre based at the Bahad 16 Unit training facility.
-With a focus on urban SAR, the unit operates specialized equipment, including a locally developed device for locating persons trapped under rubble by detecting seismic and acoustic emissions given off by the victims.
+With a focus on urban SAR, the unit operates specialised equipment, including a locally developed device for locating persons trapped under rubble by detecting seismic and acoustic emissions given off by the victims.
 The SAR unit also uses Search and rescue dogs specially trained to locate people buried under debris.